-At the time the young person is admitted to Willow Lodge their care team will talk to them and their family, if possible, to identify areas of need in relation to culture, language and religious observance.
+At the time the young person is admitted to The Oaks their care team will talk to them and their family, if possible, to identify areas of need in relation to culture, language and religious observance.
 Where needs are identified they will become an intrinsic part of the young person's Care Plan/Placement Plan and Cultural Plan.

 Wherever practicable we would support a young person to attend a service, or receive instruction in the faith to which they belong.
-We will do our utmost to provide for dietary requirements related to an individual's religion and would encourage dress that reflected their beliefs.
+We will do our utmost to provide for dietary requirements related to an individual's religion and would encourage dress that refle ted their beliefs.

-Leicester is a diverse and multi-cultural city and this is reflected in the staff teams that work for United Children's Services.
-The city contains a multitude of places of worship, restaurants, shops, cinemas, theatres and organisations that cater for people of different faiths and cultures.
-Hinckley is also nearby and offers many of the amenities of the larger city.
+Leicester and its environs represents a diverse and multi-cultural area and this is reflected in the staff teams that work for United Children's Services.
+The city of Leicester contains a multitude of places of worship, restaurants, shops, cinemas, theatres and organisations that cater for people of different faiths and cultures.

-At Willow Lodge we actively encourage young people to experience a variety of activities and pursue different interests.
+At The Oaks we actively encourage young people to experience a variety of activities and pursue different interests.
 We support them to develop existing and new hobbies.
 We acknowledge the importance of sport in developing an appropriate level of competition, teamwork, physical and mental health and so actively promote participation in a range of sporting activities.
-There are a range of leisure and swimming centres in this area and in addition youth football, rugby, netball, hockey and cricket teams.
-The nearby outdoor pursuits centre can offer qualified instruction in adventure sports.

 We also understand the importance of peer relationships during adolescence and that belonging to groups can help a young person to find their own identity.
-There are local drama, scouts/guides, music and mechanics/technology clubs within the local area, that we encourage young people to integrate with.
+We encourage young people to integrate with clubs in the local area.

-Within the home staff offer a range of structured and non-structured activities such as arts and crafts, computer games consoles and board/card games.
-The large garden allows for games of football, badminton, basketball and manhunt with all young people and staff encouraged to participate.
+Within the home staff o er a range of structured and non-structured activities such as arts and crafts, computer games consoles and board/card games.

-We are aware that some activities require qualified instructors or leaders for safety and insurance purposes.
+We are aware that some activities require qualified instru tors or leaders for safety and insurance purposes.
 Activities involving risk will be carefully checked and a risk assessment will be completed where necessary before they are undertaken.
 A parent or carer's signed permission will be gained before a young person becomes involved in high risk recreational activities.